 2. Dispute Resolution

 Civil law also plays a role in resolving disputes between individuals or legal entities.
-If a dispute arises regarding rights or obligations, the party who feels aggrieved can file a civil lawsuit in court to seek justice.
+If there is a dispute regarding rights or obligations, the party who feels aggrieved can file a civil lawsuit to the court to seek justice.

 3. Evidence and Legal Responsibility

-Law civil law also regulates evidence in a trial.
-In civil proceedings, the plaintiff has the burden of proof to prove their claim.
+Civil law also regulates evidence in a trial.
+In civil proceedings, the party filing the lawsuit has the burden of proof to prove their claim.
 In addition, civil law also establishes legal responsibility for parties who commit violations or negligence.

 4. Ownership and Inheritance